JasonPeng2019/ns3-nordic/merge_report.md

 ---

 This `merged_changes.md` reflects all additions/modifications introduced by the merge relative to the snapshot baseline.
 Use it to orient yourself when reviewing the incoming branch or planning subsequent work.***

+---

+## 10. Hash/Timeslot Cleanup (current workspace)

+- The temporary `*.hashwip` copies (engine, packet, mesh_node, wrapper) have been removed now that slot-gating and hash→slot logic are ported into the main sources.
+The build uses the primary files only.
+- Hash→slot C regression test is part of the main test tree; phase3-hash-timeslot sim remains as the slot-aware driver.